sherrillmix/levenR/README.md

 ## Introduction

-`violinPointR` provides a few functions for simple Levenshtein alignment and distance calculation with multiple threads, ends-free and reduced homopolymer gap costs.
+`levenR` provides a few functions for simple Levenshtein alignment and distance calculation with multiple threads, ends-free and reduced homopolymer gap costs.

 ## Installation
 To install directly from github, use the [<code>devtools</code>](https://github.com/hadley/devtools) library and run: